Grow Hyacinth Flowers for Spring Color & FragranceBring vibrant color and delightful fragrance into your spring garden with hyacinth flowers.

 What about grape hyacinth?
 Common grape hyacinth (Muscari botryoides) is related to common hyacinth (Hyacinthus orientalis), but is from a different genus.
 How do you tell them apart?
 Common hyacinth has blooms that are star-shaped and open fully, while common grape hyacinth has tight blooms in a raceme that resemble clusters of grapes.

 Are hyacinths perennials?
-Hyacinths can be used as perennials, as they will return each year if left in the ground in certain zones.
+They can be used as perennials, as they will return each year if left in the ground in certain zones.
 However, in warmer zones they can be treated more like annuals, as they will need to be dug up to be pre-chilled before planting again in the fall.